UW-CTRL/lmc-book/project/tutorial.md

 ## Submission Requirements

-For the tutorial submittion, you will submit:
+For the tutorial submission, you will submit:

 - A video recording of your tutorial.
 - Your code notebook/Colab.